In

 salami.
 Imported Swiss cheese, sour dill pickles, mustard and

-ingredients onto the bread in traditional order: first the
+ingredients onto the bread in the traditional order: Ham, pork, salami, cheese, pickle, and mustard spread

 only on the top slice of the sandwich.
 "It is always done that

-way," Torres said.
+way," Torres said."

 Richard